vfalconi/guided-intersection-observer/README.md

 Because this class extends `IntersectionObserver`, you have access to [the same API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) you would with the browser's native object.

+If you specify a root element, the guide overlay will be labeled with that element's node type and, if present, the element's ID.

 ```js
 const observer = new GuidedIntersectionObserver(callback, options);
 ```